rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 P(M)= 49.2

-And the Test/Evidence is this interviewee smoke cigar during interview:
+And the Test/Evidence is this interviewe smoke cigar during interview:

 We got our much needed statistic data from [CDC][24]